-- 1. Member must have been enrolled in Photography project for five (5) years or more. - 2.
-Exhibit will consist of 5 (five) photos one from each of the past 5 years of enrollment.
-Each photo must have been created in a different year and must be labeled with year taken and which year of enrollment it represents. - 3.
-Photos must be 8" x 10" and may be color or black and white. - 4.
+- 1. Member is eligible for this class beginning with the third year of enrollment in the 4-H photography project. - 2.
+Exhibit will consist of one photo for each year of enrollment.
+Each photo must have been created in a different year and must be labeled with the year taken/project enrollment year.
+A maximum of 5 photos may be included if the member has 5 or more years of enrollment.
+Photos are not required to be in a consecutive order.
+For example, a nine-year-old with three years enrollment in photography is eligible to enter a growth portfolio.
+The portfolio in this example should have one photo from the seven-year-olds year, one photo from the eight-year-olds year, and one photo from the nine-year-olds year.
+The growth portfolio class may start at any time in the member's photography career.
+For an older member, the growth portfolio would represent any five years in the project, for example, years 1,3,5,7 and 9 for a member having project enrollment totaling 9 years. - 3.
+Photos must be 8" x 10" and may be color or black and white and must be unmounted. - 4.
 An information sheet must accompany each photo giving brand and model of camera used to create the photo.
 The settings for focal length, aperture, mode and shutter speed must also be listed. - 5.
 Skill set used to create the photo must be given and explained.
 Main goal for each year should be listed. - 6.
 Beginning with photo 2, member description of GROWTH in project skill must be included on information sheet. - 7.
 Exhibit will consist of photos arranged in chronological order of enrollment, information sheet on each photo, and all information listed in #6 and #7.
-A portfolio book will be required.
+A portfolio book will be required to exhibit.